uber/cadence/docs/non-deterministic-error.md

 ## Related worker configs

-        16. NonDeterministicWorkflowPolicy
+### NonDeterministicWorkflowPolicy

 This is a worker option to decide what to do with non-deterministic workflows.
-Default is **_NonDeterministicWorkflowPolicyBlockWorkflow._**
+Default is **NonDeterministicWorkflowPolicyBlockWorkflow**

-Another option is **_NonDeterministicWorkflowPolicyFailWorkflow _**which will fail the workflow immediately.
+Another option is **NonDeterministicWorkflowPolicyFailWorkflow** which will fail the workflow immediately.
 You may want that if it is Okay to fail the trouble workflows for now(you can reopen later with reset) so that workers won’t keep on retrying the workflows.

-        17. DisableStickyExecution
+### DisableStickyExecution

 It defaults to false which means all workflows will stay in stickyCache unless there is memory pressure which causes them to be evicted.
 This is the desired behavior in production as it saves replay efforts.
 However it could hide potential non-deterministic errors exactly because of this reason.